USGS-WiM/NSSServices/README.md

 ## Building and testing

+To run the services locally:
+* Open the .sln file in Visual Studio Community
+* In the Solution Explorer, find the "NSSServices" item, right click on it and select "Settings".
+* In the left hand sidebar, go to "Debug".
+If no profile called "NSSServices" exists, hit "New..." and name the profile "NSSServices"
+    * For Launch, select "Project"
+    * Check "Launch browser" and type "apiconfig"
+    * Add an environment variable with the name "ASPNETCORE_ENVIRONMENT" and value "Development" (you can change this to other values when testing)
+    * Set the App URL to "http://localhost:53813".
+This can be any url but this keeps it consistent with other developers and different from the GageStatsServices.
+* Save and go to the nav bar.
+Where it has the green play arrow and says IIS Express, select the down arrow and select "NSSServices" from the dropdown.
+* This should open a browser to http://localhost:53813/apiconfig.

 To build a `dist` folder before deployment to a server:
-1. Open the .sln file in Visual Studio Community
+* Open the .sln file in Visual Studio Community
-2. In the Solution Explorer, find the "NSSServices" item, right click on it and select "Publish".
+* In the Solution Explorer, find the "NSSServices" item, right click on it and select "Publish".
-3. In the Publish screen, keep the default information and hit the Publish button.
+* In the Publish screen, keep the default information and hit the Publish button.

 ## Deployment on IIS